luhang-HPU/poseidon-docs/source/Getting_Started/Programming/CKKS.md

 void rescale_dynamic(const Ciphertext &ciph,Ciphertext &result, double min_scale);
 ```

-**Description** This function is used for dynamic rescaling of a ciphertext.
+**Description**: This function is used for dynamic rescaling of a ciphertext.

 **Parameters**:
 - **ciph** (Ciphertext): A const reference to a **Ciphertext** object, representing a ciphertext.